Join Friends of Skagit Beaches - we'll welcome you with open arms!

 Join using this FOSB Membership Form.

-Your donations are put to work on a wide variety of volunteer project and in programs that educate the public on how they can enjoy local beaches while being good stewards of our marine treasures.
+Your donations are put to work on a wide variety of volunteer projects and in programs that educate the public on how they can enjoy local beaches while being good stewards of our marine treasures and conduct citizen science in partnership with State agencies and other researchers.
 Your donations support our efforts to protect this special place for our children and grandchildren.

 Shop for a cause

 Friends is now a registered charity with the Amazon Smile Foundation.
 When you shop at the Amazon Smile site, select Friends of Skagit Beaches as the charity you want to support.
 A small percentage of your purchase will be donated to our nonprofit.
 Encourage your friends to participate - it's an easy way to support us and those small percents can add up fast!

 Learn more about the marine treasures and fragile ecology of Puget Sound and do what you can to become a good steward of Skagit County's marine ecosystems and watersheds.
 Did you know that the Puget Sound is part of a large inland sea called the Salish Sea.
 This inland sea is managed by the United States, Canada, and First Nations tribes living along its shores through an international agreement.

 Learn more about the Salish Sea and other interesting topics on our Trail Tales web pages or the ever-popular Winter Lecture Series.
 For even more exciting presentations attend our Fidalgo Shoreline Academy, a one-day symposium and day of learning for everyone, where subject matter experts share their knowledge about a variety of fascinating subjects including science, history, culture, marine ecosystems, and more.

 Sign up for our quarterly newsletter to follow other news about Friends activities, read interesting featured articles, and get a heads up about upcoming events and what's happening in our local aquatic reserve.